Description

 Production Method

-Carciofo di Paestum PGI is the result of a precise and arduous cultivation process, which over the course of the decades the growers of Piana del Sele have perfected.
-The artichoke beds can be cultivated for no longer than three years.
-Two methods can be used for transplanting: young plants with the root ball from the farmer’s own nursery or specialised nurseries; or carducci (basal shoots) taken directly from the mother plants.
+Carciofo di Paestum PGI is the result of a precise and arduous cultivation process, which the farmers in Piana del Sele have perfected over the decades.
+The artichoke beds can be cultivated for up to and no longer than three years.
+Transplanting can be done either with young plants with the root ball from the farmer’s own nursery or specialised nurseries, or with “carducci” (basal shoots) taken directly from the mother plants.
 In the first case, planting takes place between July 15th and August 31st, while in the second, between September 1st and 30th.
 The artichokes are harvested between February 1st and May 20th, with an oblique cut on the stalk at a determined height from the ground.
-The artichokes are then selected and washed following traditional local techniques and transported to suitable establishments for conservation; this latter stage must not exceed 72 hours and the environment must be temperature controlled.
+The artichokes are then selected and washed using traditional local techniques, and transported to suitable establishments for storing; this must not exceed 72 hours and the environment must be temperature controlled.

 Appearance and Flavour

-The flower head of Carciofo di Paestum PGI has a spheroidal shape and is compact with a hole at the top; it is green in colour with pinkish-violet hues and doesn’t have thorns.
-It has an average head size (no more than four per stalk per kilogram of the vegetable); the peduncle is less than 10 cm; the heart is fleshy, with a particularly strong, yet delicate flavour.
+The flower head of Carciofo di Paestum PGI has a spheroidal shape and is compact, with a hole in the top; it is green with pinkish-violet hues and doesn’t have thorns.
+It has an average head size (no more than four per stalk per kilogram of the vegetable); the peduncle is less than 10 cm; the heart is fleshy, with a particularly flavoursome, yet delicate flavour.

 History

 The origins of artichoke cultivation date back to Bourbon times, with the statistical office already registering its presence in the Capaccio and Evoli areas (today’s Eboli) in 1811.
-However, the cultivation only began to spread with the extensive land reclamation and agricultural transformation brought about by the agrarian reform in 1929-30, which was thanks to the efforts of several Neapolitan farmers who created the first specialised artichoke cultivations in the areas adjacent to the famous Paestum Temples.
-Furthermore, in 1960, Bruni described the diffusion, value and potential of artichoke cultivation on the Sele Plain in detail, with particular reference to the Castellammare artichoke as the cultivated variety, later mentioned by other writers as a synonym of the new name.
+However, cultivation only began to spread with the extensive land reclamation and agricultural transformation brought about by the agrarian reform in 1929-30, which was thanks to the efforts of several Neapolitan farmers who created the first specialised artichoke cultivations in the areas adjacent to the famous Paestum Temples.
+In 1845, Achille Bruni described the diffusion, value and potential of artichoke cultivation on the Sele Plain in detail in his Breve ragguaglio dell'agricoltura e pastorizia del Regno di Napoli, with particular reference to the Castellammare artichoke being the cultivated variety, later mentioned by other writers as a synonym of the artichoke’s new name Tondo di Paestum.

 Gastronomy

-In order to maintain its organoleptic characteristics, Carciofo di Paestum PGI should be kept in a cool, dry place; it is also advisable to remove the harder external leaves and stalk and to put the heads in a hermetically sealed container, where they can be kept for around five to six days.
-They can be consumed fresh, grilled, boiled or deep fried in batter.
-Carciofo di Paestum PGI is an essential ingredient in the Mediterranean diet; it has played an important role in the gastronomic and rural culture of southern Italy, particularly in the Campania region, for time immemorial.
+To maintain its organoleptic properties, Carciofo di Paestum PGI should be kept in a cool, dry place; it is also best to remove the harder external leaves and stalk and put it in a hermetically sealed container, where it can be kept for around five to six days.
+It can be consumed fresh, grilled, boiled, or deep fried in batter.
+Carciofo di Paestum PGI is a basic ingredient in the Mediterranean diet; it has played an important role in the gastronomic and rural culture of southern Italy, particularly in the Campania region, for time immemorial.

 Marketing